block-foundation/docker-matrix-synapse/README.md

 This Matrix Synapse Docker image is designed with the aim to enhance accessibility, maintainability, and security of decentralized communication networks.
 By utilizing Docker's power, this pre-configured environment streamlines the process of setting up your own Matrix Synapse server, making it accessible even to those who are new to Matrix.

-Within this repository, you will find detailed instructions on how to deploy and operate the Docker image, as well as the Dockerfile used for building the image itself.
-We strongly encourage the community to use this Docker image, contribute to its continuous development, and share their experience and insights to make it better.

-By developing this resource, we're aiming to remove barriers to entry in the realm of decentralized communication.
-This effort goes hand in hand with our larger mission of using blockchain technology to revolutionize the architectural and real estate sectors.

 ## Resources

 - https://github.com/matrix-org/synapse